top of page

 5.00pm to 5.45pm

-Session Chair: A/Prof. Bette Lui
+Session Chair: Prof. Bette Liu

 Orator: Dr Jeremy McAnulty, Executive Director of Health Protection NSW at the NSW Ministry of Health.